 My story stands for proof that a person can know that they are LGBTQ+ at any age.
 I clearly knew, but didn’t have the vocabulary for it.
 The thing that prevents a person from knowing their sexuality or gender is the lack of information available about the fluidity and galaxy-like-nature of these identities.
 Kids assume their gender because they’re told that’s who they are.
 Kids assume their romantic interests because they’re told who they like.
 Not even that they’re told who to like.
 It’s more like, “You are girl.
 You like boy.
 Now kiss.”

-The world projects cis-heteronormativity on even the littlest of kids — think about the wedding photo shoots that parents and guardians hold for AMAB (a male at birth) and AFAB (a female at birth) three-year-olds because they’re “such great friends,” or the things that family members say to a little AFAB kindergartener when they get along with (or worse, fight with) an AMAB kindergartener: “He probably has a crush on you!”
+The world projects cis-heteronormativity on even the littlest of kids — think about the wedding photo shoots that parents and guardians hold for AMAB (assigned male at birth) and AFAB (assigned female at birth) three-year-olds because they’re “such great friends,” or the things that family members say to a little AFAB kindergartener when they get along with (or worse, fight with) an AMAB kindergartener: “He probably has a crush on you!”
 That might be true, because little kids are capable of having crushes (EXHIBIT GAY: TURKEY FEATHERS).
 But there also may not be a crush in the mix.

 The kid should be allowed to express the crush if it’s true.
 The kid should not be turned into a blushing, blubbering mess when they won’t admit the crush to be real for everyone at the birthday party table because it just isn’t true but they’re being forced to admit that it’s true, otherwise the table won’t stop singing about how the kid’s name with the perceived-crush’s name will be K-I-S-S-I-N-G in a tree, because that’s basically the worst thing the kid could ever imagine, and it’s making the kid more and more and more upset, and howitcanitbeanymoreobviousthattheyarenotenjoyingthisohmygodwhyarestraightpeoplelikethis.